 The elected officers (“Officers”) and the Immediate Past President of NASRO shall serve as the executive committee (“Executive Committee”) who may act in the best interests of NASRO between regular meetings of the Board with specific power to act with the full power of the Board on any matter that needs immediate action or response, except to fill a vacancy on the Board of Directors.

-a) All Officers shall be elected by the Regular Members in good standing prior to an annual meeting.
+- All Officers shall be elected by the Regular Members in good standing prior to an annual meeting.
 Officers and Directors shall hold office until the expiration of their term of office.
-The office of president (“President”) and 1stvice-president (“1st Vice President”) of NASRO shall be filled by progression of the chair of office by succession.
+The office of president (“President”) and 1stvice-president (“1st Vice President”) of NASRO shall be filled by the progression of the chair of the office by succession.
 Each term of office, whether by election or succession, shall be for two (2) years.
-The offices of secretary (“Secretary”) and treasurer (“Treasurer”) shall be by election.
-The offices of 2nd Vice President and the Treasurer shall be elected on even numbered years; and the office of Secretary shall be elected on odd numbered years.
-The President may not seek, or be appointed to, an officer position in the Association for a period of four (4) years after serving as Past President.
+The offices of the secretary (“Secretary”) and treasurer (“Treasurer”) shall be by-election.
+The offices of 2nd Vice President and the Treasurer shall be elected on even-numbered years; and the office of Secretary shall be elected on odd-numbered years.
+The President may not seek or be appointed to, an officer position in the Association for a period of four (4) years after serving as Past President.

-c) In order to be eligible to hold office as an Officer or Regional Director, an individual must be a Regular Member employed or appointed as a School Resource Officer (or substantially similar position) or a SRO supervisor.
-In the event the individual ceases to be employed or appointed as a School Resource Officer (or substantially similar position) or a SRO supervisor, the individual shall promptly notify the President of his or her status.
+- In order to be eligible to hold office as an Officer or Regional Director, an individual must be a Regular Member employed or appointed as a School Resource Officer (or substantially similar position) or an SRO supervisor.
+In the event the individual ceases to be employed or appointed as a School Resource Officer (or substantially similar position) or an SRO supervisor, the individual shall promptly notify the President of his or her status.

-2) If the individual is an officer and the change in position is for any other reason than stated in section 5.08 (c), he or she may continue in office, including progression to the office of past-president, if approved by a super majority (2/3rd) of the members of the Board of Directors
+- If the individual is an officer and the change in position is for any other reason than stated in section 5.08 (c), he or she may continue in office, including progression to the office of past-president, if approved by a supermajority (2/3rd) of the members of the Board of Directors.

 Section 5.09 Vacancies on the Board: